-Book 2 – Things We Lost in the Night, A Memoir of Love and Music in the 60s with Stark Naked and the Car Thieves (late 2016)
+Book 2 – “Things We Lost in the Night, A Memoir of Love and Music in the 60s with Stark Naked and the Car Thieves”

-As the band seeks elusive fame in their recording career, success continues in famous Las Vegas resort hotels, and Larry’s chance at a forever-marriage with his Hawaiian wife blooms with the birth of their young son.
-With a chance to record the theme of a new major movie, it seems nothing can stop Stark Naked and the Car Thieves’ ascent to the top.
-But, when disaster strikes, it is sudden and catastrophic.
+As the band seeks elusive fame in their recording career, success continues in famous Las Vegas resort hotels, and Larry’s chance at a forever-marriage with his new wife blooms with the birth of their young son.
+With a chance to record the theme of a new major movie, it seems Stark Naked and the Car Thieves’ will make their recording dreams come true— Instead, the band faces a crisis of confidence.
+When personal disaster strikes Larry, it is sudden and catastrophic.
 He must try to save his dream marriage, his band — even his life and sanity — before the music ends forever.

-Larry J. Dunlap is the author of NIGHT PEOPLE, Book 1 of Things We Lost in the Night, A Memoir of Love and Music in the 60s with Stark Naked and the Car Thieves and is currently preparing ENCHANTED, Book 2, the concluding volume, for publication in early 2016.
+Larry J. Dunlap is the author of NIGHT PEOPLE, Book 1 of Things We Lost in the Night, A Memoir of Love and Music in the 60s with Stark Naked and the Car Thieves and is currently preparing ENCHANTED, Book 2, the concluding volume, for publication in early 2019.

 During the years following his memoir Larry continued in the Seventies music business inhabiting the streets of the Hollywood as a personal manager, publisher, and Sunset Boulevard recording studio owner/operator.
-In the Eighties Larry co-founded the first digital broadcasting network, to deliver computer games and internet to homes via cable television, followed by several years in video and film production, and post production.
+In the Eighties Larry co-founded the first digital broadcasting network, to deliver computer games and internet to homes via cable television, followed by several years in video and film production, and post-production.

 Larry earned his bones for several years as a pencil-for-hire, technical and training writer for Fortune 50 companies.
 He developed and designed the curricula and training for a national network engineer training program for CompUSA, later freelancing to write extensive training programs for Sprint, basic computer training curricula for Section 8 housing for HUD, and consumer electronics sales training for Sam’s Club.

 Larry’s favorite project has been imagining a galactic empire, and then designing, authoring, and developing a graphical multiplayer online strategy game, IMPERIAL WARS, to play in it.
 He is a published short story author, music magazine columnist, and authored and drew a published music-based cartoon strip named Frets.
-Currently Larry writes fiction and creative non-fiction from his home near the mountains east of Los Angeles where he shares his life with Laurie and their Chilidog.
+Currently, Larry writes fiction and creative non-fiction from his home near the mountains east of Los Angeles where he shares his life with Laurie and their Chilidog.

 Find out more at: http://larryjdunlap.com

 I’d never considered the existence of a dark underbelly to the Wonder Bread town my friends and I disparagingly called Indianoplace.
 Mac’s comments more than hinted at Bunny’s ambiguous celebrity in the shadowy city where she consorted with vice detectives, corrupted police, judges, and high officials in city and state government.
 She must have known innumerable sordid stories if she’d ever dared tell them.
 I hinted to Mac about my interest in more details, but he was reluctant to elaborate then.
-One thing he did say: “…never ask a working girl ‘why she does what she does,’— about the worst thing you can ask, he said.”
+One thing he did say: “…never ask a working girl ‘why she does what she does,’— about the worst thing you can ask, he said.

-In the normal course of events as Mac began to sing with us, Pat met Bunny.
+“In the usual course of events as Mac began to sing with us, Pat met Bunny.
 I hadn’t figured out what to tell my innocent young wife about Bunny yet, I was still trying to wrap my mind around who she was myself.
-Pat simply assumed she was Mac’s girlfriend, similar to girlfriends of other guys I sang with, and struck up a friendship I never expected to happen.
+Pat naturally assumed she was Mac’s girlfriend, similar to girlfriends of other guys I sang with, and struck up a friendship I never expected to happen.
 On a fateful Fall night, Bunny invited Pat to join her in a secret field trip to Cincinnati to check out a suspected rival for Mac’s affection.
 To say the outing ended badly is to suggest the Civil War was a minor scuffle.